openfaas/openfaas.github.io/_posts/2025-07-09-irsa-functions.md

 1. Create a tenant namespace using the [OpenFaaS Gateway's REST API](https://docs.openfaas.com/reference/rest-api/#create-a-namespace) i.e. `tenant`
 2. Create a repository for the tenant's new function you want to build i.e. `tenant/fn1`
 3. Use the [Function Builder's API](https://docs.openfaas.com/openfaas-pro/builder/) to publish the image to the full ARN path i.e. `ACCOUNT_NUMBER.dkr.ecr.eu-west-1.amazonaws.com/tenant1/fn1:TAG`
-4. Post a request to the pOpenFaaS Gateway's REST API](https://docs.openfaas.com/reference/rest-api/#deploy-a-function) to deploy the function to the `tenant1` namespace
+4. Post a request to the [OpenFaaS Gateway's REST API](https://docs.openfaas.com/reference/rest-api/#deploy-a-function) to deploy the function to the `tenant1` namespace

 Highlights of this approach: